Tanay Nagar

 Portrait of Tanay Nagar

-My work focuses on developing equitable, socially-aware language technologies that prioritize language equity for low-resource languages, uphold the socio-cultural nuances of diverse linguistic communities, and ensure robust human-AI dynamics.
+Hello!
+I'm a student and researcher passionate about equitable, socially-aware language technologies that prioritize language equity for low-resource languages, uphold the socio-cultural nuances of diverse linguistic communities, and ensure robust human-AI dynamics.

-I'm particularly interested in how we can:
+More concretely, I'm particularly interested in how we can:

 • better evaluate/understand social subtleties across languages and cultures, both through and within language technologies;